 In early 2000, in partnership with the Fire Department, the Emergency Response System (ERS) was formed.
 This initiative is aimed at fully utilizing all of the combined resources of advanced life support providers in both departments to provide increased services.
 In 2004, to further strengthen response capabilities in the face of the steady rise in the demand for services, career paramedics were added to augment the volunteer rescue squad efforts.

-Today, the department serves a population of some 440,000 residents.
-It boasts 33 ambulances, 5 squad trucks, 6 boats, 10 zone cars, support & command vehicles, a state-of-the-art dive truck and locating equipment (side scan sonar).
-The volunteers continue to contribute their time, which is valued at some $6 million each year; have assets valued at $5 million; and fund raise $2.1 million each year.
-They respond to over 34,000 calls each year.
+Today, the department serves a population of some 450,000 residents.
+Our career and volunteer members continue to contribute their time, responding to over 46,000 calls each year.
 Virginia Beach EMS still does not charge patients for services and the customer satisfaction rating is around 97%.
-With over 700 volunteers, augmented by over 20 career paramedics and supervisors, Virginia Beach EMS remains the largest volunteer-based EMS system in the country.
+With over 700 volunteers, augmented by over 70 career paramedics and supervisors, Virginia Beach EMS remains the largest volunteer-based EMS system in the country.

 |Virginia Beach EMS Headquarters and Training Center|